 What's not to like about a Great Little Break?

-In late March this year there were a few days of glorious weather when it felt like we had bypassed spring and gone straight into summer.
+In late March 2012 there were a few days of glorious weather when it felt like we had bypassed spring and gone straight into summer.
 The temperature rose above 20 degrees, out came the shorts and Aberdeen was officially the warmest place in Europe.
 As the clocks went forward, we declared winter was over and celebrated our good fortune to live in such a wonderful country.
 Naturally one of the coldest, windiest and wettest Aprils on record was to follow a week later, but it was good while it lasted.

 My own good fortune was to choose that week of balmy warmth to try a Great Little Break.
 Checking out the website, I found a selection of neatly packaged experiences across the British Isles.
 It was all very easy to navigate, with breaks categorised into areas of interest and themes as well as by destination, with tempting ideas such as Great Little Heritage breaks, indulgence breaks, pamper breaks and romantic breaks to suit all desires, whether for entertainment, relaxation or thrills.
 And if I needed a little extra help choosing?
 There’s a call centre and live webchat available which gives the whole process a nice personal touch.

 “You’ll be delighted”, claimed the Great Little Breaks website, and indeed I was.
 With limited time to spare, I selected a City Breaks London experience combining an overnight stay at The Thistle Kensington Gardens with a river cruise.
 The hotel ticked all the boxes – a perfect location right opposite one of London’s most beautiful parks, handy for Oxford Street and the West End, close to public transport, easy access with a ground floor lift, and 24 hour room service.
 The room was spacious and well-appointed, with a Great Big Bed for my Great Little Break, as well as an excellent view across the park and many of the iconic London landmarks.